 When deleting content or a page that you don’t normally maintain, it’s best to double check with the content owners to be sure what you’re deleting is no longer needed.
 To see who has contributed to a page, look for the “contributors” section on the right side of any handbook page and click on an avatar to see that person’s GitHub profile:

 Two guiding principles of the Handbook are that everyone can edit the Handbook, and that the Handbook is maintained by everyone.
 Sometimes, it can be difficult to know where to put the content you’re looking to add.
-Ask in the #handbook channel for help with things like:
+Ask in the #discuss-handbook-help channel for help with things like:

 - Where should I put this new page or directory?